OtleyMakerSpace/oms-display/README.md

 Downloads the bank holidays from https://www.gov.uk/bank-holidays

-The slide show runs on a Raspberry Pi, which reboots at midnight.
+The slide show runs on a Raspberry Pi, which reboots at the end of the night.

 ---